dagraham/nts-dgraham/README.md

 ### Overview

 *nts* is pure python and will run on any platform that supports python >= 3.7.3.
-It runs in a terminal window that should be configured to use a fixed width (monospaced) font. _Menlo Regular_ is a good choice for OSX and _DejaVu Sans Mono_ for Linux.
+It runs in a terminal window that should be configured to use a fixed width (monospaced) font. _Menlo Regular_ for OSX and _DejaVu Sans Mono_ for Linux are good choices.

 Notes are recorded in plain text files with the extension ".txt" that are located anywhere below the *nts* data directory.
 These note files have a simple format: